mollyim/mollysocket/README.md

 # MollySocket

-This software is still in alpha.

 MollySocket allows getting signal notifications via [UnifiedPush](https://unifiedpush.org/).
 It works like a linked device, which doesn't have encryption key, connected to the Signal server.
 Everytime it receives an encrypted event, it notifies your mobile via UnifiedPush.

 ## Status
-This is still in alpha.

-Review of the server code is welcomed.

 The associated pull request for Molly (android) can be found here: <https://github.com/mollyim/mollyim-android/pull/152>.

-We are currently testing it and the efficiency of the different strategy.
-Your feedback is welcome here: <https://github.com/MollySocket/mollysocket/issues/1>.

 ## Configuration
 * MollySocket web server does not provide TLS.
 It should be accessible behind a reverse proxy.
 It is possible to use MollySocket without the web server: see the Air Gaped mode on Android settings.